BoryanaBadzheva/missing-values-handling/README.md

-# missing-values-handling
+# Missing Values Handling
-MSc coursework project comparing strategies for handling missing data (deletion, median/mean imputation, grouped imputation) evaluated with Logistic Regression and KNN using k-fold cross-validation.
-Grouped median imputation with Logistic Regression performed best, achieving a recall of 0.8571.
+MSc coursework project (Modelling of Big Data in Business and Finance) exploring methods for identifying and handling missing data in a business analytics context.

+**Approach:**
+  - Identified and categorised missing data patterns in the dataset
+  - Compared four strategies for handling missing values:
+  1. Listwise deletion (removing rows with missing values)
+  2. Median imputation (column-level)
+  3. Mean imputation with grouping (imputing based on the mean of a selected column, grouped by category)
+  4. Median imputation with grouping (imputing based on the median of a selected column, grouped by category)
+  - Evaluated the impact of each strategy on downstream model performance using **Logistic Regression** and **K-Nearest Neighbors**, each with **k-fold cross-validation**

+**Tools:** Python (Pandas, NumPy, scikit-learn)

+**Outcome:** Grouped median imputation combined with Logistic Regression (k-fold cross-validation) delivered the best performance, outperforming both simpler imputation strategies and the KNN model.